sarahhcodes/terraform/README.md

 <hr />

-Terraform is a tiny game inspired in one part by flash mini games of the 2000s and in one part 2010s and 2020s Mars landing, desert beautification, and nuclear rehabilitation futurism.
+Terraform is a tiny game inspired in one part by flash mini games of the 2000s and in one part 2010s and 2020s interplantary exploration, desert beautification, and post-nuclear disaster rehabilitation futurism.

-It's also my final project for Harvard's CS50x course taken in 2024 and 2025.
+It's also my final project for Harvard's CS50x course which I took in 2024 and finished in early 2025.

 The game is coded in Python using the Pygame library.
 All graphics are designed and illustrated by me (Sarah Hudson).